TechsCode-Team/UltraEconomyWiki/2-Installation/2-multi.md

 <br />

-Firstly install the *UltraPermissions.jar* on every Server including your BungeeCord.
+Firstly install the *UltraEconomy.jar* on every Server including your BungeeCord.
 In the next step, you have to enable MySQL for every Server via the intuitive interface.
-**Note:** If you already have permissions connect the server with permission first!

 <br />

-* Make sure that you have **ultraeconomy.admin** permsion to get access to /uecon
+* Make sure that you have **ultraeconomy.admin** permision to get access to /uecon
 * Execute **/uecon**, navigate to *Settings > MySQL* and enter your MySQL credentials
 * Restart your Server

-After you have repeated that process for every Server, Ultra Permissions should now be fully functional!
+After you have repeated that process for every Server, Ultra Economy should now be fully functional!
 If Ultra Economy did not connect please follow the steps below.

 <br />